e-clawson/bridgehouse-project/README.md

 LastName_FirstName_ProjectName_Capstone

 - (20%) Project Structure, Standardization, and Convention
-    - Project is organized into appropriate files and directories, following best practices (2%)
+    - Project is organized into appropriate files and directories, following best practices (2%) x
     - Project contains an appropriate level of comments.
-(2%)
+(2%) x
     - Project is pushed to GitHub, and contains a README file that documents the project, including an overall description of the project.
-(5%)
+(5%) x
     - Standard naming conventions are used throughout the project.
-(2%)
+(2%) x
     - Ensure that the program runs without errors (comment out things that do not work, and explain your blockers - you can still receive partial credit).
-(4%)
+(4%) x
     - Level of effort displayed in creativity, presentation, and user experience.
-(5%)
+(5%) x

 - (12%) Core JavaScript
     - Demonstrate proper usage of ES6 syntax and tools.
-(2%)
+(2%) x
     - Use functions and classes to adhere to the DRY principle.
-(2%)
+(2%) x
     - Use Promises and async/await, where appropriate.
-(2%)
+(2%) x
     - Use Axios or fetch to retrieve data from an API.
-(2%)
+(2%) x
     - Use sound programming logic throughout the application.
-(2%)
+(2%) x
-    - Use appropriate exception handling. (try/catch) (2%)
+    - Use appropriate exception handling. (try/catch) (2%) x

 - (9%) Database
     - Use MongoDB to create a database for your application.
-(5%)
+(5%) x
     - Apply appropriate indexes to your database collections.
-(2%)
+(2%) x
     - Create reasonable schemas for your data by following data modeling best practices.
-(2% )
+(2%) x (if time - build out contact form)

 - (19%) Server
     - Create a RESTful API using Node and Express.
+(7%) (x?)
         * For the purposes of this project, you may forgo the HATEOAS aspect of REST APIs.
-(7%)
     - Include API routes for all four CRUD operations.
-(5%)
+(5%) (x)
     - Utilize the native MongoDB driver or Mongoose to interface with your database.
-(5%)
+(5%) (x)
     - Include at least one form of user authentication/authorization within the application.
-(2%)
+(2%) (x)

 - (35%) Front-End Development
     - Use React to create the application’s front-end.
-(10%)
+(10%) (x)
     - Use CSS to style the application.
-(5%)
+(5%) (x)
     - Create at least four different views or pages for the application.
-(5%)
+(5%) (x)
     - Create some form of navigation that is included across the application’s pages, utilizing React Router for page rendering.
-(5%)
+(5%) (x)
     - Use React Hooks or Redux for application state management.
-(5%)
+(5%) (useState and useEffect - X)
     - Interface directly with the server and API that you created.
-(5%)
+(5%) (x)

--  (5%) Presentation
+-  (5%) Presentation (Wednesday?)
     - Create a short overview of your application.
-(1%)
+(1%) - video recording on youtube and/or presentation?
     - Highlight the use cases of your application.
 (1%)
     - Highlight the technical functionality of the application, from a high-level perspective (1%)
     - Discuss what you have learned through the development of the application (1%)